rozenmoon/Hackernews-clone/README.md

 nvm install 8.9.0
 ```

-## Testing How Production Machine would Serve
+## Testing how production machine would serve

 The Build folder is ready to deploy and can be added to root folder of the Server